Oregon–Oregon State rivalry: Baseball

+Oregon State has won three College World Series Titles in 2006, 2007, and 2018.
+The University of Oregon cut its baseball program in 1981 along with three other sports (men's gymnastics, women's golf and women's soccer).
+After 28 years, Oregon would bring its baseball program back in 2009.
+Oregon State leads the all-times series 197-176 as of the 2024 season with the Ducks winning the final Pac-12 Conference matchup between the two.
+Oregon has won 6 straight meetings dating back to 2024.

 Basketball

-The men's basketball rivalry is one of the most contested games between any two teams in the nation, with an NCAA record 362 games played as of the December 31, 2022.
-The Beavers also hold the NCAA record for the third most wins against a single team (the Ducks) with the series' 193–169 record.
+The men's basketball rivalry is one of the most contested games between any two teams in the nation, with an NCAA record 366 games played as of November 17, 2025.
+The Beavers also hold the NCAA record for the third most wins against a single team (the Ducks) with the series' 192–174 in favor of the Beavers.
+The Ducks have won 9 straight in the series dating back to 2022.

 Football

-The football rivalry is the seventh longest running rivalry in the United States, being first contested in 1894.
-The Ducks lead the overall series at 66–48–10 as of the end of the 2020 season.
+First contested in 1894, the football rivalry is the fifth-most played college football rivalry game in the NCAA Division I Football Bowl Subdivision.
+The Ducks lead the overall series at 70–49–10 as of the 2025 season.

 Soccer

 The men's soccer teams have only played 3 times, with the Ducks dropping this as a sport at the conclusion of the 1989 season.
 The Beavers won all three contests played, leaving the record at 3–0–0 in favor of OSU.

 Wrestling

 Oregon State has traditionally dominated in this sport, leading the Ducks 103–24–4 in the all-time series as of the end of the 2005–06 season.
 Oregon State has won the past 7 meets, dating back to the 2003 season.
 The Ducks have dropped this sport and it has been absent for several years.